 The Benefits and the Risks

 Remember the old days, before digital photography?
-The days of film photography, when the photographer would have put rolls of 24 or 36 exposure, 35mm film in his SLR, (that’s Single Lens Reflex) camera.
-After the shoot he would have developed the films in chemicals and cut the negatives into strips and stored them in translucent pages.
+The days of film photography.
+The photographer would have put rolls of 35mm film in his SLR, (that’s Single Lens Reflex) camera.
+After the shoot he would have developed the films in chemicals, cut the negatives into strips and stored them in translucent pages.
 We did have to look after our negatives but they were fairly robust.

 How things have changed!
 Of course there are many benefits that come with digital photography.
 Now days we pop a high capacity memory card into our DSLR, (yes, Digital Single Lens Reflex) camera, or the latest incarnation in digital photography, Mirrorless Camera and shoot til we drop!
 With continuous shooting modes up to 10 frames per second and more, it’s not unusual for a photographer to finish a Wedding Photography day with a couple of thousand images or more.
 It’s not that we need so many images, but it fairly much ensures that we capture that crucial moment, or in the words of the great Henri Cartier-Bresson, “the decisive moment”.
 But what do we do with all those photos?
 And how safe are those precious digital image files?
 I’m sure we have all heard of the nightmares of, if not personally experienced, corrupted memory cards and discs.

 Here’s what I think.
 And more to the point what I do to safeguard my digital files.